Jantalus/tesis/TracerPIN_modified/README.md

 int main() {
   mallocAndWriteArray();
-  // Ex 4 it's the same but with variable named arr
+  // Ex 4 it's the same but with variable named arr and declared in main }
-}
 ```